 Vicki has a B.S. and M.S. in engineering from Missouri Science & Technology University, as well as a J.D. from the University of Tulsa.
 She is a life member of the United States Junior Chamber International Senate, after having served on the local, state and national levels of JCI USA.

-Vice President - Pat Snow, Chief Technology Officer - South Dakota
+Secretary/Treasurer - Duane Schell, Chief Technology Officer - North Dakota

-Secretary/Treasurer - John Hoffman, Chief Technology Officer - Texas
+Immediate Past President - John Hoffman, Chief Technology Officer, Department of Information Resources - Texas

 John Hoffman serves as the chief technology officer for the Texas Department of Information Resources (DIR).
 He is responsible for providing comprehensive strategic planning for the agency.
 John oversees DIR's IT leadership in planning and policy, accessibility, and enterprise solution services.